junxit/us-congress-bills-115/bill.md

 - **(1)** *Agreement* The term Agreement means the agreement required under section 2(a).
 - **(2)** *District* The term District means the Kennewick Irrigation District, located in Benton County, Washington, which operates and maintains a portion of the Kennewick Division of the Yakima Project constructed by the United States to enable the Kennewick Irrigation District to carry out authorized purposes pursuant to the Act of June 12, 1948 (62 Stat.
 382).
+- **(3)** *District’s head gate* The term District’s head gate means the point of diversion for the Kennewick Irrigation District, identified as the KID Main Canal Headworks at the following location: KID Main Canal Headworks, 200 feet east and 1100 feet north, more or less, from the southwest corner of section 16, being within the northwest ¼ of the southwest ¼ of the southwest ¼ of section 16, T. 9 N., 26 E.W.M.
-- **(3)** *Division* The term Division means the Kennewick Division, including the Transferred Works.
+- **(4)** *Division* The term Division means the Kennewick Division, including the Transferred Works.
-- **(4)** *Transferred works* The term Transferred Works means the canals, laterals, and appurtenant works and lands, which begin at the District’s head gate and extends approximately 40 miles east to the Columbia River.
+- **(5)** *Transferred works* The term Transferred Works means the canals, laterals, and appurtenant works and lands, which begin at the District’s head gate and extends approximately 40 miles east to the Columbia River built to serve the place of use of the 20,201 acres of currently irrigated irrigable lands entitled to delivery of water within the Kennewick Irrigation District.
-- **(5)** *Secretary* The term Secretary means the Secretary of the Interior.
+- **(6)** *Secretary* The term Secretary means the Secretary of the Interior.

 ## § 2.
 Agreement, Conveyance, Report